Retro-Devils/FE-Switcheroo/README.md

 # Info

-This is the Devils remix of a remix of FE Switcheroo
+This is the Devils FE-Switcheroo.

 A front-end switcher and Helper for Retropie, Front-Ends like Pegasus Fe, Attract-Mode, Pixel Desktop & Emulationstaion.

 Plus so much more can be found in the FE-Switcheroo script.

 Version 2.5